Step 4: Wait for an invitation from the IEC pool and prepare

 • The Work History in the application will ask about your jobs in the past 10 years.

-• Only month/year are required.
-No exact dates.
+• Only month/year + city + country are required.
+No exact dates or exact addresses.

-• Start with the most recent job and go back up to your 18th birthday.
+• Start with the most recent job and go back to your 18th birthday.

 • List everything without any gaps.